williamphelps13/top-notch-tomatillos/README.md

 [The rubric is linked here.](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html)

-The goals and objectives are to use OOP to drive the design of the application and the code, work with an API to send and receive data, solidify the code review process, & create a robust test suite that thoroughly tests all functionality of a client-side application.
+The goals and objectives were to gain competency with React fundamentals, learn how to test React components & asynchronous JS, practice refactoring, & create a multi-page UX using Router.

 <!-- ## Reflections